Home Energy Assistance Program (HEAP)

 The HEAP Cooling Assistance Component is open until the fund runs out.

 Eligibility: Use the eligibility and benefits screening tool.

 Languages: English, Spanish, Arabic, Mandarin, Haitian Creole, Korean, Russian

-Services: Fantastic, user-friendly online screening tool for over 30 city, state and government resources.
+Services: User-friendly online screening tool for over 30 city, state, and government resources.
 Ability to screen anonymously (website deletes all personal information entered) or create an account.
-Can directly apply online for: School Meals, Senior Citizen or Disability Rent Increase Exemption, Food Stamp Benefits.
-Can directly renew online: Medicaid/Family Health Plus Provides information for how, where, and what documents are needed to apply for:
+Can directly apply online for: school meals, senior citizen or disability rent increase exemption, food stamp benefits.
+Can directly renew online: Medicaid/Family Health Plus.
+Provides information for how, where, and what documents are needed to apply for:

-- Programs for Families with Children: Child Care, Head Start, Out-of-School Time (OST), Universal Prekindergarden (UPK)
+- Programs for Families with Children: Child Care, Head Start, Out-of-School Time (OST), Universal Prekindergarten (UPK)

-- Food and Nutrition Programs: Commodity Supplemental Food Program (CSFP), Food Stamps, School Meals, Summer Meals, WIC
+- Food and Nutrition Programs: Commodity Supplemental Food Program (CSFP), Food Stamps, School Meals, Summer Meals, Women Infants Children (WIC)

 - Employment and Training Programs: In-School Youth Employment Program (ISY), NYC Unemployment Insurance, NYCHA Resident Employment Services (RES), Senior Employment Services (SES), Summer Youth Employment Program (SYEP), Workforce1